Bigger trains for a better Melbourne

-We're building a new state-of-the-art depot at Pakenham East that will provide maintenance facilities for Melbourne's new fleet of high-capacity metro trains, a stabling yard for 30 trains and a high-tech driver-training simulator.
+We're building a new depot at Pakenham East that will provide maintenance facilities for Melbourne's new fleet of high-capacity metro trains, a stabling yard for 30 trains and a high-tech driver-training simulator.

 The new depot will deliver:

 - Around 450 jobs at the peak of construction

 - 100 long-term rail maintenance jobs

-- work for local suppliers through the use of at least 87 per cent local content during construction.
+- work for local suppliers by using at least 87 per cent local content during construction.